maemo-leste/maemo-leste.github.io/content/pages/page.rst

 Welcome to the Maemo Leste website; a project that aims to continue the legacy of `Maemo <http://maemo.org/>`_.
-We aim to provide a free Maemo experience on mobile phones and tablets like the Nokia N900, Morotola Droid 4, Allwinner Tablets and more.
+We aim to provide a free Maemo experience on mobile phones and tablets like the Nokia N900, Motorola Droid 4, Allwinner Tablets and more.

 Feel free to join us on irc.freenode.net #maemo-leste ; we will try to set up